 Galleries, displays and museums for every art lover

 Listen.
 We all know that Pittsburgh is home to a variety of world-class art museums and installations.
-A quick Google search will show you the highlights you can't miss, and the Carnegie Museum of Art, The Andy Warhol Museum, Mattress Factory and Randyland never disappoint.
+A quick Google search will show you the highlights you can't miss, and the Carnegie Museum of Art, The Andy Warhol Museum, and Mattress Factory never disappoint.

 But this blog is for your die-hard art fans, your second and third-time visitors to Pittsburgh and your locals who are looking to explore EVERYTHING that the Pittsburgh arts scene has to offer.
 If you're still reading, follow along with our checklist of the visual arts you need to see in addition to the top touristy spots.